-The following table provides information with respect to our compensation plans under which the issuance of Altair Engineering Inc. securities were authorized as of December 31, 2022.
+The following table provides information with respect to our compensation plans under which the issuance of Altair Engineering Inc. securities were authorized as of December 31, 2023.

-Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted av exercise pri outstanding o warrants and ice of ptions, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column a)
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) securities to be issued upon exercise of outstanding options, warrants and rights Weighted aver exercise price outstanding op warrants and r Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column a) (c)(2)(3) Equity compensation plans approved (2) (0) by security holders (1) 9,954,334 \$ 40.45 7,797,657 Equity compensation plans not approved by security holders Total 9,954,334 \$ 40.45 7,797,657

-Plan category (a) (b) (c) (2)

-Equity compensation plans approved

-by security holders (1) 10,254,839 \$ 36.97 9,100,411

-Equity compensation plans not approved by security holders

-Total 10,254,839 \$ 36.97 9,100,411

-TOMI 10,234,037 Ψ 50.71 7,100,411

-- (1) The amounts shown in this row include securities under the Altair Engineering Inc. 2001 NQSO Plan, the 2001 ISO Plan, the NQSO Plan, the 2012 Plan, the 2017 Plan and the ESPP. - (2) A total of 3,200,000 shares of our Class A common stock may be purchased under the ESPP.
-A total of 92,018 shares of our Class A common stock were purchased under the ESPP in the third purchase period that ended in January 2023, leaving 2,922,942 shares of our Class A common stock available for purchase under the ESPP.
+- (1) The amounts shown in this row include securities under the Altair Engineering Inc. 2001 NQSO Plan, the 2001 ISO Plan, the NQSO Plan, the 2012 Plan, the 2017 Plan and the ESPP. - (2) A total of 2,832,220 shares of our Class A common stock may be purchased under the ESPP.
+A total of 64,309 shares of our Class A common stock were purchased under the ESPP in the fifth purchase period that ended in January 2024, leaving 2,767,911 shares of our Class A common stock available for purchase under the ESPP. - (3) In accordance with the "evergreen" provision in our 2017 Plan, an additional 2,461,590 shares of our Class A common stock were automatically made available for issuance on the first day of 2024, which represents 3% of the number of shares of both our Class A common stock and Class B common stock outstanding on December 31, 2023; these shares are excluded from this calculation.